orsonteodoro/gcf2/profiles/gaming/README.md

     hardening at -10% with oiledmachine-overlay and set CFLAGS_HARDENED_TOLERANCE_USER="1.10" in /etc/portage/make.conf.
     - 1.10 keeps SSP, _FORITIFY_SOURCE (a poor man's ASan), drops Retpoline.
-    - 1.35 keep enable SSP, _FORITIFY_SOURCE, enables Retpoline and is the overlay default.
+    - 1.35 keeps enable SSP, _FORITIFY_SOURCE, enables Retpoline and is the overlay default.
     - For competitive gaming, you can set